ntheile/soundblock/readme.md

 ![alt text](https://github.com/ntheile/soundblock/blob/master/src/assets/soundblock.png?raw=true "Soundblock")

 ## Problem Case
-Artists are making less and less money for their art the more and more it becomes digitized.
-Independent music artists do still exists, such as Chance the Rapper, although he does not share any royalties with a record label he has to share his musical profits with 3rd party intermediaries like iTunes and Sportify and confirm to their pricing schemas.
+Artists are making less and less money for their art, the more and more it becomes digitized.
+Independent music artists do still exists, such as Chance the Rapper.
+Although he does not share any royalties with a record label, he has to share his musical profits with 3rd party intermediaries like iTunes and Sportify and conform to their pricing schemas.
 Despite advances in technology, still no artist owns 100% of his music due to licenses having to be handled by trusted third parties.

-Why I can't just goto spotify and upload my music?
-Why can't I get paid when I upload songs to Soundblock?
+- Why I can't just goto spotify and upload my music?
+- Why can't I get paid when I upload songs to Soundcloud?

 Soundblock proposes self soverign music ownership for independent artists.